piever/LabMeeting260219/src/index.md

 ---

-# Future direction: increased UI responsiveness and Interactivity
+# More interactive plotting

-A newer plotting framework ([Makie](http://juliaplots.org/MakieGallery.jl/stable/index.html) by `@SimonDanisch`: Julia + OpenGL) is compatible with time-varying signals: responsive interfaces where signals are shared between the plot and the UI controls.
+A newer plotting framework ([Makie](http://juliaplots.org/MakieGallery.jl/stable/index.html) by `@SimonDanisch`: Julia + OpenGL) provides enhanced interactivity in two ways:

-fagjaebnzexhjckadwevrerewychqwinoekklqdjxchsarhazf
+- Excellent rendering performance (interactive speed with large datasets)
+- The plot and the UI controls can share signals.

+hvhsnmzqpoeyudrbgkekhwxmadwjmgoqjjwbnjoqndxhtjlqjd

-Disclaimer: I've ported the StatsPlots package to StatsMakie but there is still some quirks to iron out before I can switch to using it exclusively.
+**Disclaimer**: I've ported the StatsPlots package to StatsMakie but there are still some quirks to iron out before I can switch to using it exclusively.

 ---